 Tip: Be certain that you properly label and account for your waste materials.
 For example, a bottle labeled "Used paint thinner" would still require an SDS, but once you call it "Hazardous Waste" it Officially becomes waste and subject to waste regulations such as the RCRA.

-Exempt: Tobacco and tobacco product
+Exempt: Tobacco and tobacco products

 The HazCom standard does not apply to tobacco and tobacco products.
 Therefore, these do not generally require SDS's.